 State CBD laws vary greatly: from no rules at all, to completely legal, to illegal and punishable like any other kind of cannabis product.
 The TSA says it doesn’t search for illegal drugs specifically, but the agency’s policy is to hand anything suspicious over to airport security, which is usually local police.
 CBD arrests at airports unfortunately do occur.
-But even if you ultimately walk away, you could spend a long time waiting for your CBD products to be tested.
+But even if you ultimately walk away, you could spend a long time being questioned and waiting for your CBD products to be tested.

 “Until the law is very, very clear, people are going to get arrested for possession of things that aren’t explicitly illegal,” says cannabis law expert Griffen Thorne.
 “The best thing for consumers to do is just not to bring it into any federal jurisdiction, period,” Thorne said.
 “Especially anywhere on a plane.”